InternLM/InternLM-XComposer/README.md

 ## License & Contact Us

-The code is licensed under Apache-2.0, while model weights are fully open for academic research and also allow free commercial usage.
-To apply for a commercial license, please fill in the application form (English)/申请表（中文）.
-For other questions or collaborations, please contact internlm@pjlab.org.cn.
+The code is licensed under Apache-2.0, while model weights are fully open for academic research and also allow **free** commercial usage.
+To apply for a commercial license, please fill in the [application form (English)](https://wj.qq.com/s2/12727483/5dba/)/[申请表（中文）](https://wj.qq.com/s2/12725412/f7c1/).
+For other questions or collaborations, please contact <internlm@pjlab.org.cn>.